Who we are

 Submissions from graduate students and faculty at all levels are welcome.

-Please send abstracts that follow the guidelines for individual abstracts (see the SCS Guidelines for Authors of Abstracts) by email, as a Word of PDF email attachment, to C. Michael Sampson (University of Manitoba) at mike.sampson@umanitoba.ca by February 15, 2025.
+Please send abstracts that follow the guidelines for individual abstracts (see the SCS Guidelines for Authors of Abstracts) by email, as a Word or PDF email attachment, to C. Michael Sampson (University of Manitoba) at mike.sampson@umanitoba.ca by February 15, 2026.

 Bylaws & Policies